pretix/pretix-docs/docs/topics/payment/stripe.md

 Setting up Stripe as a payment provider in pretix involves the following steps:

- 1. Enable the Stripe plugin.
+ 1. Enable the Stripe plugin
  2. Connect to your Stripe merchant account
  3. Enter mandatory info on the settings page for Stripe
  4. Make optional adjustments